Authing/Authing/README.md

 Authing can help you rapidly integrate authentication and authorization for web, mobile, and legacy applications so you can focus on your core business.

+We also deploy a cloud version, welcome to visit [authing.cn](https://authing.cn) to try it out.

 ## What is Authing

 Authing provides authentication and authorization as a service.